drgavinr/cc-by-data/propositions/README.md

 Here you can find transcripts of the following sources:

-- [horses](ADD URL): accounts of horses contributed in London and elsewhere.
+- [horses](https://github.com/drgavinr/cc-by-data/tree/main/propositions/horses): accounts of horses contributed in London and elsewhere.
+  - [horses/signs](https://github.com/drgavinr/cc-by-data/tree/main/propositions/horses/signs): dataset of London building signs extracted from the horse accounts.
-- [south-essex](ADD URL): accounts of money received on the Propositions and the 5th and 20th assessment in the southern division of the county of Essex (hundreds of Barstable, Becontree, and Chafford).
+- [south-essex](https://github.com/drgavinr/cc-by-data/tree/main/propositions/south-essex): accounts of money received on the Propositions and the 5th and 20th assessment in the southern division of the county of Essex (hundreds of Barstable, Becontree, and Chafford).

 ## Other documents